cef62/design-system-coverage-jsday-2025/slides.md

 By Statically analyzing the codebases we can tell that our amazing button is used 1000 times...

 But this tells nothing to the leadership team!
-How are they supposed to be able to compare DS teams with other initiative?
-How can DS teams prove its value and asl for more investments?

-We must be able to tell them how much % of the UI is built with the DS!
 -->

 ---